 Arriving early to group functions builds in breathing space.

-There’s time to check your child in without dragging them by the arm.
+At church, there’s time to check your child into Sunday school without dragging them by the arm.

 You can stop by the restroom, catch up with a friend, or score better seats.

 One caveat: being early doesn’t apply to having dinner at someone’s house.

 No hostess wants her guests to arrive 15 minutes early.
 Do be on time.
 Fashionably late is only fashionable if you’re a movie star.